CHURCH OF THE BRETHREN

 The Gifts Discernment Committee, Pastors and Office will receive this information.
 We want 100% participation!
 Click here to fill out the survey.
 It should take approximately 3 minutes to complete.
 Paper versions are available in the office/in the narthex.
 All church attenders are invited to complete this questionnaire.

 Every 4th Sunday of the month, families with younger children are invited for a potluck/carry-in dinner from 5–7 pm in Fellowship Hall.
 This will be an opportunity for conversation and a space for children to play.
 Drop-in or leave early.
-RSVP to email@example.com or just show up!
+Contact email@example.com with any questions.